rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-swedish-setup/index.markdown

 ---
-title: "DRAFT: Kinesis Advantage 2 Swedish Setup"
+title: "Kinesis Advantage 2 Swedish Setup"
-date: 2021-02-14
+date: 2021-02-15
-tags: draft
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 In this article I explain how I have configured my Kinesis Advantage 2 keyboard (US version) to also type Swedish characters.